Freshers' flu: how to stay healthy at university

 2. Stay active

-University is a great time to try different sports.
-Keeping active is a great way to meet new people, and it may also help to boost the immune system.
+University is the ideal time to try a new sport or activity and a great way to meet new friends.
+Physical activity also helps support the immune system.

-No doubt alcohol will feature regularly during Freshers’ Week, however students should remember to be safe and stay within the recommended alcohol limits.
-Students should have no more than 14 units a week – that’s no more than six pints of average-strength beer (4% ABV) or seven medium-sized glasses of wine (175ml, 12% ABV) a week.
+No doubt alcohol will feature regularly during Freshers’ Week, however remember to stay within the recommended alcohol limits.
+That’s no more than 14 units a week – the equivalent of six pints of average-strength beer (4% ABV) or seven medium-sized glasses of wine (175ml, 12% ABV) a week.

-Rest, keep warm, take regular pain relief – paracetamol will also help to treat any fevers.
-Eat regular meals made up of low GI carbohydrates such as brown pasta or wholegrain bread; include lots of beans, pulses and lentils, vegetables, oily fish such as tinned mackerel or herring; include fruit and nuts as snacks and keep ‘ready meals’ to a minimum.
+Eat regular meals made up of low GI carbohydrates such as brown pasta or wholegrain bread; include lots of beans, pulses and lentils, vegetables, oily fish such as canned mackerel or herring; snack on fruit and nuts; and keep ready meals to a minimum.

 Have you experienced freshers' flu?
 Tell us how you stayed healthy in the comments below.

 This page was reviewed on 29th June 2022 by Kerry Torrens.

 Kerry Torrens BSc.
 (Hons) PgCert MBANT is a registered nutritionist with a post graduate diploma in personalised nutrition & nutritional therapy.
 She is a member of the British Association for Nutrition and Lifestyle Medicine (BANT) and a member of the Guild of Food Writers.
 Over the last 15 years she has been a contributing author to a number of nutritional and cookery publications including BBC Good Food.
 Find her on Instagram at @kerry_torrens_nutrition_